tars/tars/docs/en/css-processing.md

 There are a couple of points on the organization scss|sass|less|styl-files (scss is selected):

-* Each module has its own css-representation.
+* Each component has its own css-representation.
 * Common styles for the project is recommended to put in common.scss in static/scss
 * Included fonts' styles is in fonts.scss
 * Mixins are in mixins.scss